Going to Cingjing and staying at a minsu for the first time, and not quite sure what to expect?

 I don’t even need to elaborate on this.
 View my pictorial entry of Cingjing here!

-Overall, my minsu stay in Cingjing was quite an experience in itself and I’ll recommend for anyone a stay for one night!
+Overall, my minsu stay in Cingjing was quite an experience in itself and I’ll recommend it to anyone a stay for one night!

 Featured minsu in Cingjing: Starry House Nantou 清境觀星園景觀山莊